-Symantec Application HA in the KVM virtualized guest machine
+Symantec ApplicationHA in the KVM virtualized guest machine

-Symantec ApplicationHA enables configuration of KVM virtualized guest resources for application failover.
-ApplicationHA provides the following for KVM virtualized guest machines:
+Symantec Application HA enables configuration of KVM virtualized guest resources for application failover.
+ApplicationHA provides the following for KVM virtualized quest machines:

-- Full visibility and control over applications with the ability to start, stop, and monitor applications running inside virtual machines. - High availability of the application as well as the virtual machine on which the application runs.

-- Graded application fault-management responses such as: - Application restart - ApplicationHA-initiated, internal or soft reboot of a virtual machine - VCS-initiated or hard reboot of virtual machine - Standardized way to manage applications using a single interface that is integrated with the Veritas Operations Manager (VOM) dashboard. - Specialized Application Maintenance mode, in which ApplicationHA enables you to intentionally take an application out of its purview for maintenance or troubleshooting.
+- Full visibility and control over applications with the ability to start, stop, and monitor applications running inside virtual machines. - Graded application fault-management responses such as: - Application restart - ApplicationHA-initiated, internal or soft reboot of a Virtual Machine - Standardized way to manage applications using a single interface that is integrated with the Veritas Operations Manager (VOM) dashboard - Specialized Application Maintenance mode, in which ApplicationHA enables you to intentionally take an application out of its purview for maintenance or troubleshooting